 To file a claim, you will likely need to:

-3. Speak with an insurance adjuster about your current coverage and the next steps you need to take.
+- Speak with an insurance adjuster about your current coverage and the next steps you need to take.
+Remember that the insurance adjuster is an employee of the company, and their primary goal is to assess the damage for the company.

-5. Do not hire anyone or sign a contract to repair the damage until your insurance company sends an adjuster to inspect the damage.
+- Do not hire anyone or sign a contract to repair the damage until your insurance company sends an adjuster to inspect the damage.
+If you believe the insurance company’s valuation is insufficient, you may consider hiring a Public Adjuster (who works for you) to conduct an independent assessment.

 Some roofing contractors will meet with your insurance adjuster on your behalf.
 You'll usually get a fairer assessment, and the contractor will ensure that no damage is overlooked.
 After the adjuster values your claim, your insurance company releases the funds, so you can have your roof repaired.